Most mistakes in the workplace can be avoided with clear work instructions and that ensure quicker, better and safer performance of tasks.

 10. Foster sharing and collaboration.

-The multi-space functionality allows companies to share best practices across their global operations.
+- Knowledge sharing allows companies to share best practices across their operations.
 Locations around the world share their best guides with others in order to improve the instructions and the operational efficiency of the processes.